5 min read

 Use Voice for Faster Inline Code Review Comments

-Inline comments are where review quality actually lives, and they're also where most developers cut corners.
-Explaining why a function's boundary conditions concern you takes thought.
-Typing that explanation at 40 wpm makes it feel like extra work, so it becomes "check this logic" instead.
+Inline comments are where review quality lives, and they're where most developers cut corners.
+For engineers doing async reviews across time zones, those comments are the entire conversation: there's no standup to clarify later.
+Typing a thorough explanation at 40 WPM makes it feel like extra work, so it gets compressed into "check this logic" instead.

 With voice, you can click into a comment box on any line in GitHub or GitLab and just speak your observation.
 Architectural concerns, suggested refactors, edge case questions: all of it comes out faster and more completely than typing ever would.
 Your thought process stops compressing to fit the keyboard.